 - (1) Within forty-two (42) days of service of the originating application, the defendant shall file a defence which shall be accompanied by all annexures referred to therein. - (2) The Registrar shall forthwith upon the filing of a defence, serve the same together with all annexures on the other parties to the proceedings. - (3) The defendant shall in the defence - (a) provide the name, address, telephone number and e-mail address of an agent or counsel in the Contracting Party in which the Seat of the Court is located who is authorised to accept service on behalf of the defendant; - (b) give a succinct statement of the relevant facts emphasising any significant differences from the statement of facts contained in the originating application; - (c) annex copies of all documents on which it proposes to rely; - (d) outline any legal submissions relied upon; - (e) be dated and signed by the party's counsel or agent; and - (f) indicate the order which the Court is asked to make.

 14.2 Consequences of not setting out defence

-- (1) Except with leave of the Court, the defendant may not rely on any allegation which is not set out in the defence but which could have been set out there. - (2) The Court may give the defendant such leave at the case management conference.
+(1) Except with leave of the Court, the defendant may not rely on any allegation which is not set out in the defence but which could have been set out there.